lambdasync/lambdasync/README.md

 > Note: Prior to 2.0 secrets were saved as API Gateway stage variables, because Lambda had no environment variable support.

+## Logging
+Each request, and anything you log with `console.log` will be logged to AWS CloudWatch.
+If you don't want to have to login to the AWS console to see your logs you can use:

+`lambdasync logs`

+This will start outputting any new CloudWatch log events to your console.

 ## Config

 `lambdasync config`